ingredients icon.Ingredients

 What is in the Grass?

+What is in the grass cows eat?
 Well, there’s some variation here, of course, because who knows exactly what a cow will chomp down on as it roams across the range?

-But safe to it’s a mix of fescue, clover, alfalfa, and other natural grasses.
+But safe to say it’s a mix of fescue, clover, alfalfa, and other natural grasses.
 These too will be dried into hay and forage for winter feeding under cover when it’s too cold for cows to be outside.

 Why Grass-Fed is Smart